coderefinery/git-collaborative/_episodes/01-remotes.md

   - "`origin` pointers only move when you `git fetch`/`git pull` or `git push`."
 ---

-## From local repositories to remote repositories

-- In contrast to other version control tools we do not contribute to a repository through a lightweight working copy.
-- In Git we often work within a clone.
-- Contributing to a repository often starts by cloning the entire repository.

----

 ## Cloning repositories

 ```shell
 $ git clone https://host.com/user/project.git project
 ```

+- Contributing to a repository often starts by cloning the entire repository.
+- By cloning we clone all commits, all branches and tags, **entire history**.
 - A clone is a full-fledged repository.
-- Think of `git clone` as a `scp -r` "plus".
-- We will see what the "plus" means.
-- By cloning we clone all commits, all branches and tags, **entire history**.

 ---

-## When push comes to pull
+## Synchronizing changes between repositories

 - We need a mechanism to communicate changes between the repositories.
-- We will **pull** or **fetch** updates **from** remote repositories.
+- We will **pull** or **fetch** updates **from** remote repositories (we will soon discuss the difference between pull and fetch).
-- There is a difference between pull and fetch and we will soon discuss what the difference is.
 - We will **push** updates **to** remote repositories.

----

-## Working with others

-- We collaborate with other people through clones by pulling/fetching and pushing changes.
-- Everybody typically works on own clones.
-- Sometimes one person works on several clones (typically on different machines).

 ---